 What goes with asparagus?

 Simple blanched asparagus, finished with olive oil, kosher salt, and maybe a squeeze of lemon juice is a great side dish to go with nearly anything you like!
 Try it next to a baked fish like lemon garlic salmon or roasted mackerel.
 Or, on a hot day, leave your oven off and poach salmon instead.
-It’s also delicious next to meat or poultry, like garlic dijon chicken and grilled lamb chops.
+It’s also delicious next to meat or poultry, like chicken saltimbocca, garlic dijon chicken and grilled lamb chops.
 For a simple vegetarian dinner, serve with a scrumptious bowl of cacio e pepe.

 A little Mediterranean salsa to top your blanched asparagus